 Seemingly on top form whether staging conceptual compositions or period drama, New English Ballet Theatre is certainly a company to keep an eye on.

-> For future performances from New English Ballet Theatre, visit the company’s website.
+For details on future performances from New English Ballet Theatre, visit the company’s website.